 Recognising and Rewarding our People

-We are in our ninth year of offering all eligible Australian based employees $1,000 worth of Evolution shares, through the employee share offering program, enabling our employees to be owners of the business.
+We are in our tenth year of offering all eligible Australia-based employees $1,000 worth of Evolution shares, through the employee share offering program, enabling our employees to be owners of the business.

-All our people participate in annual performance and career development reviews, and bonus review, aimed at recognising and rewarding their on-the-job performance in alignment with organisational goals and values, and their wider efforts.
-In addition, we have a generous Long Term Incentive Program with a 3-year vesting period in which all Superintendents, Senior Professionals and above are eligible to participate.
+All our people participate in annual performance and career development reviews, and bonus review, aimed at recognising and rewarding their on-the-job performance in alignment with organisational objectives and values, and their wider efforts.
+In addition, our rewards include a generous Long Term Incentive Program with a three-year vesting period in which all Superintendents and above are eligible to participate.

 Training and education